 CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

-The CFP® credential signifies education and examination across key planning disciplines such as retirement, taxation, estate planning, insurance, investments, and professional ethics.
+The CFP® designation reflects training across the core areas of financial planning, including retirement planning, tax considerations, estate planning, insurance analysis, investment management, and ethics.
 Alexandria, VA CFP® professionals complete extensive education, pass a comprehensive exam, meet experience requirements, and follow ongoing ethical and continuing education standards. -

 Accredited Investment Fiduciary® (AIF®)

-What does comprehensive financial planning in Alexandria, VA include?
+What’s covered in comprehensive financial planning in Alexandria, VA?

 Comprehensive financial planning gives you a coordinated strategy for the decisions that matter most.
 It connects everyday financial decisions to long-term objectives while allowing flexibility as circumstances evolve.

-When you’re ready to discuss your financial picture, call 877-930-4015, contact us online, or schedule an introductory meeting with a member of our Alexandria, VA advisory team.
+If you would like to review your current plan and next steps, call 877-930-4015, contact us online, or schedule an introductory meeting with a member of our Alexandria, VA advisory team.

 Primary Sources